veronicakelsey/veronicakelsey.github.io/_pages/talks.md

 author_profile: true
 ---
 An Introduction to Group Statistics
+*Postgraduate Interdisciplinary Mathematics Symposium, The Burn House, 2021.*

+Numerical Invariants of Permutation Groups
-*Birkbeck mathematics seminar, 2020*
+*Birkbeck mathematics seminar, 2021*

-Relational Complexity of Primitive Permutation Groups - *Functor Categories for Groups meeting, 2020*
+Relational Complexity of Primitive Permutation Groups - *Functor Categories for Groups meeting, 2021*

 Q&A with Female PhD Students -
 *Piscopia Society, 2020* (Piscopia is a student led society which aims to encourage female and non-binary participation in postgraduate research in the mathematical sciences.)